maksimKorzh/msmd-linux/README.md

 # Graphical desktop
-Currently Tiny X server called Xfbdev from Tiny Core Linux is used as a base for rendering graphics directly to /dev/fb0.
+Currently Tiny X server called Xfbdev from Tiny Core Linux is used as a base for rendering graphics directly to **/dev/fb0**.
 This limits some applications relying on GPU 3D acceleration.
-Installing Xorg from Tiny Core repository can fix it but it's challenging since video divers needs to be installed.
+Installing Xorg from Tiny Core repository can fix it but it's challenging since video divers needs to be installed from somewhere as well.
-JWM (Joe's Window Manager) serves as a desktop environment along with fltk.
+JWM (Joe's Window Manager) serves as the desktop environment along with fltk widget toolkit.
-Distro provides only basic GUI apps: Aterm (terminal emulator), Editor (Notepad clone with syntax highlighting) and Firefox (Web browser).
-Graphical desktop is not installed when you boot from the iso, but you can install it the following way:<br>
+Distro provides only the basic GUI apps: terminal emulator **Aterm**, notepad clone with syntax highlighting called **Editor** and web browser **Firefox**.
+Graphical desktop is not available when you boot from the ISO, but you can install it the following way:<br>
 <br>
 1. Download <a href="https://github.com/maksimKorzh/msmd-linux/releases/tag/0.1">**MSMD Linux ISO**</a>